gohugoio/hugo/docs/content/en/content-management/formats.md

 ## External Helpers

 Some of the formats in the table above needs external helpers installed on your PC.
-For example, for AsciiDoc files, Hugo will try to call the `asciidoctor` or `asciidoc` command.
+For example, for AsciiDoc files, Hugo will try to call the `asciidoctor` command.
 This means that you will have to install the associated tool on your machine to be able to use these formats.

 Hugo passes reasonable default arguments to these external helpers by default:

-- `asciidoctor`: `--no-header-footer -v -`
+- `asciidoctor`: `--no-header-footer --trace -`
 - `rst2html`: `--leave-comments --initial-header-level=2`
 - `pandoc`: `--mathjax`

 {{% warning "Performance of External Helpers" %}}
-Because additional formats are external commands generation performance will rely heavily on the performance of the external tool you are using.
+Because additional formats are external commands, generation performance will rely heavily on the performance of the external tool you are using.
 As this feature is still in its infancy, feedback is welcome.
 {{% /warning %}}

 ### External Helper AsciiDoc